 Before we get to the differences, let’s define what a mocha and latte are.

 Mocha is a beverage made of espresso, steamed milk, and chocolate.
 People make mochas in various ways depending on the coffee bar you visit.

 Other names for mocha: caffè mocha, mocaccino, mochaccino, and mochachino.

 These names are commonly reduced to just mocha.
 These words are Italian.
 Learn how to order coffee in Italian.

 What is a Latte?

-A latte is a shot of espresso with steamed milk and a bit of milk foam on the top.
+A latte is a shot or two of espresso with steamed milk and a bit of milk foam on the top.
 The name translates to milk since milk makes up most of the drink.